21 Sep Zoe For Weight Loss: What Is Zoe And How Can It Help You Lose Weight

 If you do Zoe you are provided with some specially designed muffins to eat prior to carrying out the blood tests.
 The muffin aspect of the tests is unique to the Zoe programme.

-HOW MUCH WEIGHT DO PEOPLE LOSE DOING ZOE?
+HOW MUCH WEIGHT DO PEOPLE LOSE DOING THE ZOE DIET?

 Study results show that people following the Zoe programme for 12 weeks experienced an average weight loss of 9lbs (4kgs).
 However, I am not aware of any data to show that Zoe ensures long term weight maintenance.
 Research shows that around 90% of people who lose weight go on to regain it.
 As Zoe is a fairly new programme, statistics around long term weight maintenance are likely not yet available.